Worldwide Offices

 Does Portugal offer citizenship by investment?

-No, one can’t get a Portugal passport by investment.
-But wealthy foreigners may get a Portugal residence by investment and apply for citizenship after five years.
+No, one can’t get a Portuguese passport by investment.
+However, wealthy foreigners may get a Portugal residence by investment and apply for citizenship after five years.

 Can I get residency in Portugal if I buy a house?